waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Problem-Solving Escalation:** When stuck on a puzzle after exhausting simple, self-generated hypotheses, I must escalate to a more powerful problem-solving tool, such as my custom agents.
 Repeating failed attempts is inefficient.
 - **Exploration Before Puzzles:** Prioritize exploring all reachable areas of a new map before attempting complex puzzles to ensure all context and potential clues have been gathered.
 - **Tool Input Verification:** Before concluding a tool is broken (e.g., `find_path` returning 'No path found'), I must first verify that my inputs and assumptions are correct.
 Pathing to an 'unseen' tile is an invalid input, as the tool correctly treats them as impassable.
 My strategy must adapt to the tool's logic.
 - **Tool Contradiction Analysis:** If two of my tools provide contradictory outputs, it's a strong indicator of a bug in one of them.
-I must immediately stop and debug the tools to resolve the discrepancy instead of trusting one over the other.
+I must immediately stop and debug the a to resolve the discrepancy instead of trusting one over the other.
 - **Verify Root Assumptions:** When a plan fails, especially when a trusted tool like a pathfinder reports an issue, the root hypothesis about the map/mechanic is likely flawed.
 Do not repeatedly try minor variations of the failed plan.
 Instead, re-examine the map to find the contradiction and form a new, fundamentally different hypothesis (e.g., trying to go east instead of west when blocked).
 - **Random Chance Strategy:** If a strategy based on random chance (like waiting for moving NPCs) fails repeatedly (3+ times), I must switch to a deterministic strategy (like proactively stunning them in favorable positions).
 - **Agent Escalation:** When multiple self-generated hypotheses for a puzzle have failed, especially after getting stuck in a repetitive loop (like the stun-gun strategy), I must escalate to a more powerful problem-solving tool like an agent.
 Even if the agent's initial suggestions are not the final solution, they serve the critical purpose of breaking cognitive fixation and forcing a re-evaluation of the problem's root assumptions.